 TeamViewer supports you and your customers in correctly, efficiently, and effectively using your products and services.
 You can plan this demand intelligently: From now on, when creating a custom module in the TeamViewer (Classic) Management Console, you can select an account and assign all service cases automatically to it.

 - Either the custom module setup with a shared groupset with a Default assignee, or

 - set to Unassigned.

-The default assignee applies to unshared groups, whereas for shared groups, you will need to set an assignee.
-If you do not assign a person, each service case is passed to all members of the shared group.
+The default assignee applies to unshared groups, whereas you will need to set an assignee for shared groups.
+If you do not assign a person, each service case is passed to all shared group members.

-We recommend, that you create a custom module to collect customer service cases in a service queue and set a default assignee for all service cases that are created via a specific module.
+We recommend creating a custom module to collect customer service cases in a service queue and setting a default assignee for all service cases created via a specific module.

 The Automated Service Case Assignment feature is supported by TeamViewer Host and the QuickSupport module.